A Jentzsch-Theorem for Kapteyn, Neumann, and General Dirichlet Series: Growth functions and Jentzsch-type theorems

-If the convergence level of such a proper height function fits the growth function then, if $0<\rho<\infty$, the open set $D_\rho$ will be the maximal open set of convergence and enjoys a Jentzsch-type theorem on all of its boundary:
+Given a proper height function we observe the filtration property $\cl D_r \subset D_{r'}$ for $0<r<r'$, implying that the sup defining a convergence level $0<\rho<\infty$ is indeed a max and there will be a largest level $\rho$ for which $f_n$ converges compactly on $D_\rho$.
+In fact, if $0<\rho<\infty$, this open set $D_\rho$ will be the maximal open set of convergence and enjoys a Jentzsch-type theorem on all of its boundary:

 \begin{theorem} Let $(f_n)$ be a sequence of entire functions that has convergence level $0< \rho <\infty$ for a proper height function $\omega$ such that the limit in $D_\rho$ is non-constant.
 Let there be an admissible growth function $\mu$ that satisfies